joaohenrifranco/sextoandar/README.md

 Made with Python and [Abstra](https://github.com/abstra-app/abstra-lib).

+#### Disclaimers

+> ⚠️ This is a personal project, I'm not affiliated with Zap Imóveis in any way.

+> ⚠️ Use at your own risk, querying Zap Imóveis APIs directly may be against their terms of use.

 ## Usage

 ### Getting the query

-_still working on a better way to do this, but it's only done once_
+> _still working on a better way to do this, but it's only done once_

 - Make your search on Zap Imóveis
 - Open developer tab and search for `glue` on the network tab